 Rivers Casino in Pittsburgh

-The only casino in Pittsburgh, the Rivers is on the north shore, on the banks of the Ohio River, just a few hundred feet from Heinz Field.
+The only casino in Pittsburgh, the Rivers is on the north shore.
+The 450,000 square foot complex occupies 17 acres on the banks of the Ohio River, just a few hundred feet from Heinz Field.

-Having a monopoly in Steel City, Rivers Casinos does very well.
-In fact, of the twelve casinos in Pennsylvania, Rivers is the 3rd busiest, only behind Parx Casino outside of Philadelphia and the Sands Bethlehem.
+Having a monopoly in Steel City, Rivers Casino does very well.
+In fact, of the twelve casinos in Pennsylvania, Rivers is the 3rd busiest, only behind Parx Casino outside of Philadelphia and the Wind Creek Bethlehem.

 (On the map below, the red star is the Rivers Casino while the black star represents the Meadows Racetrack & Casino)

-The casino’s array of 122 table games include the standard games, like blackjack, craps, and roulette, along with games like 3-card Poker, Mississippi Stud and mini Baccarat.
+The casino’s array of 94 table games include the standard games, like blackjack, craps, and roulette, along with games like 3-card Poker, Fortune Pai Gow, 4 Card Poker, Mississippi Stud, mini Baccarat, and another baccarat variant called “Midi” baccarat.

-As for dinning, there are five restaurants at Rivers, including causal, the Grand View Buffet, and the Wheelhouse sports bar.
+As for dining, there are five restaurants at Rivers, including a causal quick-bite option called “Ciao”, the Grand View Buffet, a gourmet burger place called “Flipt,” and the Wheelhouse sports bar.
 Andrew’s Steak & Seafood is more upscale and offers fantastic views of the Ohio River.

 (Related:Casinos in and around Philadelphia)